 The design of the Fastly network balances issues such as provider diversity, connectivity, traffic volume, and optimum cache size.
 For Fastly customers, POP variability is most notable in its effect on cache hit ratio (i.e., the ratio of inbound requests that are able to be satisfied from cache).

 For example, 100 requests handled by 100 distinct servers in 100 distinct POPs will experience a much lower cache hit ratio than 100 requests handled by 100 distinct servers all participating in the same POP because, in the latter case, all the requests have access to the same shared pool of cache storage.

-Other features provided by Fastly are unaffected by POP variability, such as our web application firewall, which is available on all Fastly servers.
+Other features provided by Fastly are unaffected by POP variability, such as our image optimizer, which is available on all Fastly servers.

 The effects of site variability are negligible and likely undetectable.